funkymcb/nvim-rest-client/README.md

 # WIP: Nvim-Rest-Client
 Rest Client Plugin for Neovim.
 Inspired by [Rest Client Plugin for VS Code](https://github.com/Huachao/vscode-restclient)
 The plugin aims to be fully compatible with the .http files of the above mentioned VS Code Plugin and its features
 Nvim-Rest-Client utilizes telescope as its "UI"

+Since i failed getting the lua socket running i build the binaries for request handling with golang in ./go/api

 ## Requirements
 - [Neovim](https://github.com/neovim/neovim) >= 0.7.0